Firefighters rescue wedding dress from massive construction fire in Utah

-SALT LAKE CITY (ABC4) – A wedding gown remains unscathed after braving an inferno in Utah, according to the Unified Fire Authority.
+SALT LAKE CITY, Utah (ABC4) – A wedding gown remains unscathed after braving an inferno in Utah, according to the Unified Fire Authority.

 On June 16, a three-alarm fire took over a construction site in Millcreek, in Salt Lake County, prompting over 60 firefighters and the U.S. Department of Defense to clear up the scene and investigate the cause.